Tutorial: llmTools

 Tool call JSON

 A response from the model in Ollama can carry a tool_calls field in the JSON Object of messages.
 A tool_calls field is a JSON Array listing the tools the model wants to call.
-While Qwen3 supports parallel tool calls, it looks like Ollama API surface doesn’t yet provide parallel tool calls.
-In this tutorial we only explore serial tool calls.
-Each tool call is specified as a JSON Object, e.g., here’s an example Ollama response with qwen3 calling the get_location tool:
+It looks like Ollama API surface doesn’t yet support parallel tool calls–even though Qwen3, for example, supports parallel tool calls.
+In this tutorial we will explore only serial tool calls.
+Each tool call is specified as a JSON Object, e.g., here’s an example prompt completion from qwen3 calling the get_location tool:

 {